ncarlier/webhookd/README.md

 ### Webhook parameters

-You have several way to provide parameters to your webhook script:
+You have several ways to provide parameters to your webhook script:

+- URL request parameters are converted to script variables
-- URL query parameters and HTTP headers are converted into environment variables.
+- HTTP headers are converted to script variables
+- Request body (depending the Media Type):
+  - `application/x-www-form-urlencoded`: keys and values are converted to script variables
+  - `text/*` or `application/json`: payload is transmit to the script as first parameter.

-  Variable names follows "snakecase" naming convention.
+> Note: Variable name follows "snakecase" naming convention.
 Therefore the name can be altered.
 *ex: `CONTENT-TYPE` will become `content_type`.*

-- When using `POST`, body content (text/plain or application/json) is transmit to the script as parameter.

 *Example:*